 Let the cake cool on a wire rack for at least 30 minutes before starting the glaze.

 While the cake is cooling prepare orange glaze.
 In a bowl combine powdered sugar and orange juice.
 Drizzle on top of the cake when it is completely cool.
 Store cake in an airtight container, store in the fridge to last longer.
+You could decorate the cake with orange slices or sugared cranberries.

 How to freeze